Building A Chat App with Flutter using Firebase Integration: A Complete Guide

 Hello, I’m Benjamin and this is a very good tutorial.
 Can you tell me how to notify the user status online or offline?
 Thanks!!

 Hello Benjamin, thank you for your kind response towards my article.
-You can notify users about their offline/online status by enabling online presence indicators in your chat platform using our Free chat API.Or simply, you may talk to our experts regarding this.
+You can notify users about their offline/online status by enabling online presence indicators in your chat service using our Free chat API.Or simply, you may talk to our experts regarding this.

 Thank you very much for the blog post!
 I hope you write more stories on flutter!